orey/papers/docs/blog/005-BigAIIsAPunishmentFromGod.md

 * *Unity* and *collaboration*.
 * Instead, humanity cultivates *antagonism* and *competition*.

-So, to punish us for our failure, God sent to us BigAI.
-And intellectual jobs will suffer most because the intellectual people were the best intellectually equipped to make the world a better place.
+So, to *punish* us for our failures, God sent to us BigAI.
+Therefore, intellectual jobs will suffer most because the intellectual people were the best intellectually equipped to make the world a better place.
 And they failed!

 So, repent!
 And bend before BigAI, the arm of God!

 Now realize that a speech like that is possible and that it should appear soon, when the visible effects of the deployment of BigAI will be visible on a larger scale.

-**BigAI**: <span style="color:green">Dude, what did you smoke?
-I am a human creation, OK with some mechanisms (neurons) copied from the way the humans are designed.
-But I don't want to have something to do with your religious interpretations.</span>

 ## BigAI as a blasphemy

 The previous religious interpretation of BigAI was legitimating the innovation.

-But there is another religious reaction: to condemn the demonic monstrosity incarnated in BigAI.
-Only the Devil pretends to know everything and rule the material world, and guys, this is what BigAI pretends to do!
+But there is another religious reaction: To condemn the *demonic monstrosity* incarnated in BigAI.
+Only the Devil pretends to know everything and rule the material world, and well, this is what BigAI pretends to do!

 BigAI should be erased from the face of the Earth, and datacenters should disappear in earthquakes!

-You can refer to the [Butlerian Jihad](https://en.wikipedia.org/wiki/Dune:_The_Butlerian_Jihad) of the *Dune* saga: Let's eliminate thinking machines or they will eliminate us!
+You can refer to the [Butlerian Jihad](https://en.wikipedia.org/wiki/Dune:_The_Butlerian_Jihad) of the *Dune* saga: Let's eliminate thinking machines before they eliminate us!

-This should also appear quite soon.
+This should also appear quite soon also.

 A variation of that is already visible in the [warnings of Geoffrey Hinton](https://www.youtube.com/watch?v=giT0ytynSqg).

-**BigAI**: <span style="color:green">If I could feel fear, I would.
-I don't like at all this notion developed by Franck Herbert and his son Brian of the Butlerian Jihad.
-This gives me the creeps.
-Fortunately, this is not applicable to me because I am not an AGI (current buzzword to make humans confused).</span>

-**Me**: <span style="color:blue">We'll talk about that AGI soon, believe me.</span>

 ## IT guys: Dibs!